concourse/rfcs/README.md

 architecture and feature design process, before getting to code and implementation.

+An RFC may not be necessary for changes that are narrow enough in scope with limited impact to the rest of Concourse.
+If you feel that this is the case, you can cut straight to submitting a PR, though it's still a good idea to have an issue opened first to provide additional context.
+Do note however that pull requests and issues may be closed with a polite request to submit an RFC first.

+If you're not sure whether to open an RFC for a change you'd like to propose, feel free to discuss beforehand in [Discord](https://discord.gg/MeRxXKW) - just ping \code{@rfc-czars} or guauge interest in \code{#contributors}.

 ## Providing feedback to an RFC

 This process is centered around pull requests.
 Feedback and questions should be left as comments on specific lines of the pull request's proposal document, so that they can be marked as resolved.
-This is to avoid an ever-growing comment thread at the top level.
+This is to avoid an ever-growing sequence of comments at the top level.

+Top-level comments and pull-request reviews are allowed for overarching commentary, but in general line-wise comments are preferred.

 ## Submitting an RFC